-A dog’s immune system can be compromised due to stress, diet change, illness, and with the use of medications, particularly antibiotics, etc. What that happens, the amount of “friendly” bacteria can decrease and the “bad” bacteria can easily over-multiply and take over control.
+A dog’s immune system can become weak due to stress, diet change, and illness.
+Some medications, particularly antibiotics, can destroy the good bacteria in the digestive tract.
+When that happens, the amount of “friendly” bacteria can decrease and the “bad” bacteria can easily over-multiply and take over control.

-Adding probiotics to your dog’s diet can help to maintain the right balance between the bad and the good bacteria in your dog’s GI tract, and keep this key part of your dog’s immune system functioning optimally.
+Adding probiotics to your dog’s diet can help maintain the right balance between the bad and the good bacteria in your dog’s digestive tract.
+By doing so, you ensure that this key part of your dog’s immune system is functioning optimally.

 Best Dog Supplements – Fatty Acids for Dogs

-Omega-3 and Omega-6 fatty acids are essential to maintain health in dogs, and there is no more natural place to get them than fish oils.
+Omega-3 and Omega-6 fatty acids are essential to health maintenance in dogs, and there is no more natural place to get them than fish oils.

-Usually, dog food contains sufficient Omega-6 fatty acids and as such dogs are seldom depleted of them.
+Usually, dog food contains sufficient Omega-6 fatty acids.
+As such, dogs are seldom depleted of them.
 But the same cannot said for Omega-3’s, and supplementation of Omega-3 FAs is highly recommended.

 The two active forms of fatty acids (EPA and DHA) in Omega-3 are extremely important for our dogs’ health.